• Skip to primary navigation

 When Cookies Don't Spread at All

-On the other end of the spectrum, cookies that stubbornly hold their ball shape and never settle are usually over-structured.
-The flour and/or chilling did too good a job, and the fat didn't have enough freedom to move.
+On the other end of the spectrum, I sometimes get cookies that stubbornly hold their ball shape and refuse to settle.
+When that happens, they're almost always overโ€‘structured.
+The flour and/or chilling did too good a job, and the fat didn't have enough freedom to move and relax the dough in the oven.

 Likely science-backed causes